NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/authentication.rst.txt

 The guide provided below maps scopes to various Realm Roles that are then assigned to Users.
 These Roles and Scopes can be provided to users in various ways, using Client Roles, Client Groups, defaults, etc. Please refer to the `Keycloak Documentation <https://www.keycloak.org/documentation>`_ for more information.

-The Roles specified in the JWT map to Privileges in STIG Manager that allow varying levels of access and abilities.
+The **Roles** specified in the JWT map to Privileges in STIG Manager that allow varying levels of access and abilities.
 See the :ref:`user-roles-privs` section of the Setup Guide for more information.

+The **Scopes** specified in the JWT control access to API endpoints as specified in the OpenAPI spec.
+See the :ref:`STIG Manager Client Scopes and Roles <oidc-scopes-table>` table below for a suggestion on how to allocate these scopes using OIDC roles, and more information.

 .. note::